-- exporter (Exporter class or instance) Class or instance of the exporter that should be used.
-If the method initializes its own instance of the class, it is ASSUMED that the class type provided exposes a constructor (\\init\\) with the same signature as the base Exporter class. - nb (NotebookNode) The notebook to export. - config(config (optional, keyword arg)) User configuration instance. - resources (dict (optional, keyword arg)) Resources used in the conversion process.
+Parameters exporter (class:~nbconvert.exporters.exporter.Exporter class or instance) - Class type or instance of the exporter that should be used.
+If the method initializes it's own instance of the class, it is ASSUMED that the class type provided exposes a constructor (\\init\\) with the same signature as the base Exporter class.

+nb [NotebookNode] The notebook to export.

+config [config (optional, keyword arg)] User configuration instance.

+resources [dict (optional, keyword arg)] Resources used in the conversion process.

-output [str] The resulting converted notebook.
+output [str] Jinja 2 output.
+This is the resulting converted notebook.